YKarsten/Annual-developer-survey-analysis/README.md

 3. **README.md:** Instructions on how to get started, install dependencies, and use the Jupyter notebook.

+4. - **/stack-overflow-developer-survey-2023/so_survey_2023.pdf** Survey textbody that people filled out.
-4. **/stack-overflow-developer-survey-2023::** Schema of the survey listing question id, question name and question text body.
+   - **/stack-overflow-developer-survey-2023/survey_results_schema.csv** Schema of the survey listing question id, question name and question text body.

 # Dependencies
 - **Python:** Version 3.10.12